 Supervisory Duties and Responsibilities:

-- Manage staff, prepare work schedules, and assign projects and duties.
+- Managing staff, preparing work schedules, and assigning projects and duties.

-- Monitor and control resources used by staff.
+- Monitoring and controlling resources used by staff.

 Education and/or Experience:

-- 4-5 years professional experience working with victims of domestic or sexual violence, 3 years related supervisor experience, Bachelor’s degree preferred, but experience in lieu of degree will be considered.
+- 3-5 years professional experience working with victims of domestic or sexual violence, 1-2 years of supervisory experience preferred.
+Bachelor’s degree preferred, but experience in lieu of degree will be considered.

 - Experience with socially, economically or culturally diverse populations.

-- Working knowledge of human resources; professional development plans, performance evaluations, performance improvement plans, and corrective action policies.
+- Working knowledge of human resources; professional development plans, performance evaluations, performance improvement plans, and corrective action policies preferred

 - Experience being self-directed, motivated and ability to demonstrate nonjudgmental professional decision making skills.